-For fiscal year 2022, the annual incentive compensation program ("AIC") for Messrs.
-Adams, Douyard, Hindman and Sherbin was based on the following performance metrics and weightings: Company Adjusted EBITDA 65%; Company free cash flow 15%; and individual management business objectives ("MBOs") 20%.
+For fiscal year 2024, the annual incentive award ("AIC") for Messrs.
+Dunn, Douyard, Hindman, and Sherbin was based on the following performance metrics and weightings: Company Adjusted EBITDA 55%; Company Free Cash Flow Conversion 25%; and individual management business objectives ("MBOs") 20%.
+In particular:

-- Based on performance of the Company and on each of their respective MBOs, the 2022 AIC payout as a percent of target for Mr. Adams was 20%, for Mr. Douyard was 35%, for Mr. Hindman was 35%, and for Mr. Sherbin was 35%.
+Based on performance of the Company and on each of their respective MBOs, the 2024 AIC payout as a percent of target for Mr. Dunn was 114% and for Mr. Sherbin was 119%.
+Mr. Hindman's 2024 AIC payout as a percent of target was 44% and reflects being prorated for a partial year worked per the terms of the Company's Executive Severance Plan.
+Mr. Douyard did not receive a 2024 AIC payout because he was not employed as of the date of payment as generally required under the AIC plan.

-For fiscal year 2022, the AIC for Mr. Guillaume was based on the following performance measures and weightings: Company Adjusted EBITDA 25%; Company free cash flow 15%; segment Adjusted EBITDA 40%; and MBOs 20%.
+For fiscal year 2024, the AIC award for Mr. Farmer was based on the following performance measures and weightings: Company Adjusted EBITDA 25%; Company Free Cash Flow Conversion 25%; segment Adjusted EBITDA 30%; and MBOs 20%.
+In particular:

-- Based on the performance of the Company, our Specialty Vehicles segment and Mr. Guillaume's MBO performance, his 2022 AIC payout as a percent of target was 107%.
+• Based on the performance of the Company, our SV and FVS segments, and Mr. Farmer's MBO performance, his 2024 AIC payout as a percent of target was 116%.